 Photographing bedroom and living room sets isn’t as simple as snapping a picture.
 It takes a trailer full of strobes, a cavernous studio to set them up in, and one giant scrim big enough to cover a small ranch house.

 I spent a decade assisting my mentor, Jim Yost of Jim Yost Photography, building imagery for Furniture Row Marketing’s Sunday newspaper inserts—bedroom sets, dining tables, couches, and hundreds of little “tchotchkes” to make it all look lived in.
-If you lived in Denver and you’re over 40, chances are you recycled more of those inserts than you’d ever admit.
+If you lived in Denver and you’re over the age of 40, chances are you recycled more of those inserts than you’d ever admit.

 That same gigantic scrim even found a second life when Furniture Row needed photos of their sponsored NASCAR #78.
 Because if there’s one thing you learn in commercial photography, it’s that the same tool you use to tame glare on a coffee table can also make a stock car look like it belongs in a museum.